spion/async-compare/README.md

 Performance is measured by performance.js

-    node performance.js --n <parallel> --t <miliseconds> ./examples/*.js
+    node performance.js --n <parallel> --t <miliseconds> ./examples/*.js --harmony

-where `n` is the number of parallel executions of the method, while `t` is the time each simulated I/O operation should take.
+where `n` is the number of parallel executions of the method, while `t` is the time each simulated I/O operation should take, and `--harmony` enables all features hidden behind the v8 flag.

-There is an optional parameter `--file <file>` which will only test a single file and report any encountered errors in detail.
+There is an optional parameter `--file <file>` which will only test a single file and report any encountered errors in detail:

+    node --harmony performance.js --n 10000 --t 10 --file ./examples/genny.js

+Also, this variant doesn't spawn a new process so which means additional (v8) options can be passed to node.

 If you omit `--n`, tests will be made with 100, 500, 1000 and 2000 parallel requests and a giant JSON report will be generated.